xexyl/jparse/jparse_utils_README.md

 decoded arg will be surrounded with escaped (backslashed) quotes.
 To not require surrounding the input strings with double quotes (`"`s), use the `-d` option.

-Before attempting to decode the string, it will use the JSON parser on the string, to make sure it is valid JSON.
-If you need to disable this, use the `-j` option.
+If you need the input to be valid JSON, use the `-j` option to enable JSON parsing.
 The `-J level` option will set the jparse debug level, assuming `-j` is not used.

 If you use `-N` it ignores all newlines in input.
 This does not mean that the